 Policy · Planning · Research

-MPAff & MCRP candidate at the LBJ School of Public Affairs and the University of Texas at Austin.
+MPAff & MSCRP candidate at the LBJ School of Public Affairs and the University of Texas at Austin.
 Working at the intersection of urban economics, climate adaptation, and democratic governance.

 About